 Support with print, outdoor and airport advertising and radio.
 UCTO Direct viewers to the uMhlathuze website for more information.
 UCTO Use a mix of innovative advertising platforms e.g. Mall media, Buses, In flight meal packs, etc. UCTO Use digital advertising for interactivity and lead generation.
 UCTO Tourism Districts to produce and place point-of- visitation advertising materials.
 KCDM, UCTO, ULM Develop an email database of all existing and potential tourist market.
-This database can be used to send recipients coupons or invite them to ИСТО special events happening in or around uMhlathuze.
+This database can be used to send recipients coupons or invite them to special events happening in or around UCTO uMhlathuze.

-Focus Area Project Actions/Activities Key Role Players and Other Stakeholders Estimated Budget Term Priority Domestic Marketing Conduct Tourism Activations in all shopping centres found in uMhlathuze Create a domestic tourism campaign that is aligned to the existing TKZN domestic tourism campaign (Do исто исто R1,0m Medium Term HIGH KZN).
-Encourage domestic tourism in all marketing media channels (especially social media, radio and television).
-UCTO Form partnership with the local tourism enterprises to create incentives for the local people (such as free getaway trips, free spa vouchers and free Accommodation for specific days), to encourage local travelling.
-UCTO Facilitate a local tour (twice a year) which includes providing free transportation and free entrance to various areas within the established uMhlathuze Tourism Route for the selected group of local people which may include Tourism Students and Graduates from the University of Zululand.
+Focus Area Project Actions/Activities Key Role Players and Other Stakeholders Estimated Budget Term Priority Domestic Marketing Conduct Tourism Activations in all shopping centres found in uMhlathuze Create a domestic tourism campaign that is aligned to the existing TKZN demostic tourism campaign (Demostration of the content of the исто исто R1,0m Medium Term HIGH to the existing TKZN domestic tourism campaign (Do KZN).
+Encourage domestic tourism in all marketing media channels (especially social media, radio and tolorism).
+UCTO television).
+Form partnership with the local tourism enterprises to create incentives for the local people (such as free getaway trips, free spa vouchers and free Accommodation for specific days), to encourage local travelling. исто Facilitate a local tour (twice a year) which includes providing free transportation and free entrance to various areas within the established uMhlathuze Tourism Route for the selected group of local people which may include Tourism Students and Graduates from the University of Zululand.
 UCTO Create a tourism awareness programme which will target specific groups within the local areas with the potential and financial means to travel.
-This may include conducting presentations to possibly the following target groups: School groups which offer tourism as a subject, Church groups, Tourism исто 0.70
+This may include conducting presentations to possibly the following target groups: School groups which offer tourism as a subject, Church groups, Tourism исто 070

 Students (Tertiary), Taxi Associations.
-International Marketing Create an international music festival which will feature a few international tourists to attract the international market. исто R0,5m Short- term LOW Municipal Tourism Personnel must attend a minimum of 1 International Tourism conference to represent and promote uMhlathuze as a tourist destination and to also gain sufficient information.
+International Marketing Create an international music festival which will feature a few international tourists to attract the international market.
+UCTO R0,5m Short- term LOW Municipal Tourism Personnel must attend a minimum of 1 International Tourism conference to represent and promote uMhlathuze as a tourist destination and to also gain sufficient information.
 ULM Develop a needs analysis study using the Municipal resources and capacity to identify what the international market's needs and expectations are and how uMhlathuze can meet them.
 ULM Create a marketing campaign aligned to the South African Tourism's "We Do Tourism" campaign that will specifically target the international market (Let's DO the SIZZLE CITY and #Escape Winter) UCTO